 “I know.
 We need clothes, though, right?
 And some cash, and our stuff?”

 We pulled to a stop with Matt directly ahead, leaning unnaturally to one side, his dark eyes squinting in the muted sunlight.

 “Don’t leave me alone,” Jamie said quickly, grabbing my hand.

-“I won’t,” I said, and wondered if we were really going to get out of this car, and what the hell was going to happen if we did.
+“I won’t,” I said, and wondered if we were really about to get out of this car, and what the hell would happen if we did.